indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 Any value that is prefixed with a `$` will instruct Shovel to read from the environment.
 So something like `$L1_URL` works too.

+Environment interpolation will work on the following fields in eth_sources:

+- name
+- chain_id
+- url
+- start
+- stop
+- concurrency
+- batch_size

+And will also work on the following fields in integrations[].sources:

+- name
+- start

 <hr>

 ## Table